unsik6/unsik6.github.io/README.md

 ### [04] The Programming Club of Inha Univ., NETers.
 (2021)
 > &nbsp;&nbsp;Manage the study group that all members develop private project using C++.
 We discussed the topics of project of each one for develop suitable for one's programming skills.
 We use _Slack_ for giving and taking feedback to each other.
-My project is __"Developing snake game example of 'SFML Game Development by Example'"__.
+My project is __Developing snake game example of 'SFML Game Development by Example'__.

-### [05] Mini-Tutor of the game development class using unity of _Sparta Coding Club_ (2021.12~)
+### [05] Mini-Tutor of the game development class using Unity of _Sparta Coding Club_ (2021.12~)
 > &nbsp;&nbsp;answering questions from students or helps the students who have difficulty developing games.

 ### [06] Designer and Host of 'Former/Current Worker as game developer Seminar' (2021)